 As with other fitness bands or move sensitive technology, smartwatches like this offer games that encourage children to be active.
 The VTech Kidizoom also offers a motion sensor, pedometer, alarm clock, timer, stopwatch and voice recorder.

 Regardless of which smartwatch you go for, it’s worth talking to your child about appropriate behaviour around taking and sharing pictures.
 Also, some devices track their location and have social media options so these should be set up carefully ahead of handing them over to the child.

 It’s worth noting that most smartwatches and activity trackers link to a smartphone or tablet app to configure and present the information they monitor.
 The information gathered can also be stored remotely in the cloud, allowing the phone or tablet to connect to the internet to access the information.
 This can mean that if a child doesn’t have access to their own smartphone the features they can use on their smart watch may be more limited.

-If you are not comfortable with this information being shared for your child, there are some specific offline options like the LeapBand by LeapFrog, or the more recent Disney themed Garmin Vivofit Jr. 2.
+If you are not comfortable with this information being shared for your child, there are some specific offline options like the Disney-themed Garmin Vivofit Jr. 2.

 As artificial intelligence and robot technology has become more affordable, it has been incorporated into a wide range of children’s toys.
 This not only offers new interactive experience but can also extend the life of more traditional toys with online features.

 The Sphero robotic ball is a good example.
 It’s a ball that can power itself around the room with gyroscopes and motors.
 It can be played interactively or driven with a related smartphone app.

 By lighting up and responding to motion, it offers a range of educational experiences from learning colours and maths to developing a basic understanding of programming.
 It’s the “Big Track” of the modern era — for those that remember the programmable dump truck from the 80s.